ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/opensource_packages/elastic-mockotlpserver.md

 optional_hidden_info:
     release_notes__supported_minimum:
     release_notes__recommended_minimum:
-    other_info: There are no release notes for the initial Linux/Arm64 support.
+    other_info: Elastic Mockotlpserver can run standalone or from Node.js code.
+It is primarily used within the opentelemetry-node package to validate instrumentation and telemetry pipelines.
+There are no release notes for the initial Linux/Arm64 support.
 Docker images for Linux/Arm64 are available from version 0.6.2 onwards.
-Please see [this](https://github.com/elastic/elastic-otel-node/pkgs/container/elastic-otel-node%2Fmockotlpserver/325115510?tag=0.6.2).
+See [this release](https://github.com/elastic/elastic-otel-node/pkgs/container/elastic-otel-node%2Fmockotlpserver/325115510?tag=0.6.2).

 ---